-Can Both Drivers Be At Fault For An Accident?
+Can Both Drivers Be At Fault In An Accident?

 Nevada’s Comparative Negligence Rule